Hybrid Training for Military Selection: How to Prepare

-Military selection is rarely about one single fitness quality.
-Candidates must be able to move long distances, carry heavy loads, perform repeated high-intensity efforts, and recover quickly between tasks.
-Hybrid training is designed specifically for this reality.
+Military selection is rarely a test of one single fitness quality.
+Over days of accumulated fatigue, candidates must move long distances, carry heavy loads under a ruck, perform repeated high-intensity efforts, and recover fast enough to do it all again the next morning.
+Selection prep training that targets only one quality leaves a predictable gap, and selection cadre are expert at finding gaps.
+Hybrid training is built specifically for this reality.

 Most military selection courses combine multiple physical challenges, often with limited recovery.
 Candidates may face: